EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * matinator9185/MateuSai (Used tutorial video on the checkpoint system)
 * kidscancode (Used an article of theirs as reference for implementing Comp4's ice physics)
 * piratechipgames (Used tutorial video on how to implement sounds for the Soccer Ball)
+* GameEndeavor (Used tutorial video on Companion off-screen pointer)
 * clecioespindolagamedev (Used tutorial video on how i could export my game)
 * MakeHuman/MPFB2 and Posemaniacs (References/resources for art)
 * Krita (Main art software i use)